The first comprehensive history of women's labour in British film production, from the 1930s through to the 1980s.

-Too often, the contributions of women are under-represented within existing historical accounts of film and television in the UK.
+Too often, the contributions of women are under-represented within existing historical accounts of film in the UK.
 Thousands of women employed in 'below-the-line' roles such as production assistants and negative cutters are barely acknowledged at all.

 An unnamed British negative cutterworking in the studio during the 1950s (Image courtesy of BECTU)

 Costume Designer Beatrice ‘Bumble’ Dawson working with Marilyn Monroe on the set of The Prince and the Showgirl in 1957.